hpgem/nanomesh/paper/paper.md

 ## Metrics

 `Nanomesh` contains a metrics module, which can calculate several common mesh quality indicators, such as the minimum/maximum angle distributions, ratio of radii, shape paramaters, area, et cetera.
-The snipped below illustrates how such plots can be generated (\autoref{fig:mesh_metrics}).
+The snippet below illustrates how such plots can be generated (\autoref{fig:mesh_metrics}).

 ```python
 from nanomesh import metrics